-Dentalphobia.co.uk was set up to give help and support to those who need it most, and to help dental phobics overcome their fears before reaching this critical point.
+Dentalphobia.co.uk was set up to give help and support to those who need it most, and to help dental phobics overcome their fears before reaching a critical point.

-Dentalphobia.co.uk also administers a certification scheme for UK dentists with experience treating phobic patients.
-You can visit our dentist-finder page to search for a certified practitioner in your area.
+- Dentalphobia.co.uk also administers a certification scheme for dentists with experience treating phobic patients.
+You can visit our dentist-finder page to search for a Dental Phobia Certified practitioner in your area.

 Congratulations on taking this first, crucial step.
 Confronting your fear may not be easy, but acting now will save you a lot of future misery.